-Product positioning is another variable that is easy to test than other abstract elements of your script.
-You can test one-line pitch to see which resonate the most with prospects.
+Product positioning is another variable that is easier to test than other, more abstract elements of your script.
+You can also test your one-line pitch to see which resonates most with prospects.

 Capture And Analyze Call Data

-Implementing an A/B test to your call script is the first step of optimizing your sales calls.
-In order to measure the effectiveness and provide results, you need to analyze the data.
+Implementing an A/B test to your call script is the first step in optimizing your sales calls.
+In order to measure the effectiveness of it and provide results, you need to analyze the data.

-While is important to listen to your sales reps’ feedback, you can now leverage a sales call platform or CRM to capture all call data and turn it into an easy-to-manage, automated reports.
+While is important to listen to your sales reps’ feedback, you can now leverage a sales call platform or CRM to capture the call data and turn it into easy-to-manage, automated reports.

-With VOIQ’s AI-powered call campaign analytics you can follow the success of your script test by tracking call conversion rate -number of calls that moved your prospects forward on the sales funnel divided by total of calls made using that script.
+With VOIQ’s AI-powered call campaign analytics you can follow the success of your script test by tracking call conversion rates, i.e. The percentage of leads that converted using that script, based on the total number of leads of your campaign.
 How can you prove it?
-After a call ends, your sales reps select the correspondent call disposition, and automatically our software logs the outcome in your CRM under your contact’s profile.
-Call outcomes like “Interested”, “email follow-up”, “meeting scheduled” are those that impacts positively your conversion rate.
-By comparing the conversion rate generated with each call script, you’ll determine which one got a better response.
+After a call ends, your sales reps select the corresponding call disposition, and automatically our software logs the outcome in your CRM under the contact’s profile.
+Call outcomes like “Interested”, “Email follow-up”, “Meeting scheduled” impact positively your conversion rate.
+By comparing the conversion rate generated with each call script, you’ll be able to see which one got a better response.

-Besides testing specific variables, our platform identifies what selling points are working better, what’s best to say at each stage of the conversation, and adjust your script automatically to fit your target audience.
-It also pulls common elements from the conversation like goals, problems, objections, supplier mentions, etc. so you can leverage those insights to shape your messaging.
+Besides testing specific variables, our platform identifies what selling points are working better, what’s best to say at each stage of the conversation, and will adjust your script automatically to fit your target audience.
+It also pulls common elements from the conversations had such as client goals, problems, objections, supplier mentions, etc. so you can leverage those insights to further shape and segment your messaging.

-A/B testing sales calls not only applies to live calls.
+A/B testing sales calls doesn’t only apply to live calls.
 Sales voicemails can also be tested and adjusted to increase response rates.
-Just like you’d A/B test call scripts (as explained above), you issue two different voicemail scripts at a time and prove which message generate the best response.
+Just as you A/B test call scripts (as explained above), you can issue two different voicemail scripts at a time to measure which message generate the best response.

-Furthermore, using voicemail drop for sales reps to select from a library of pre-recorded voicemail messages, ensures higher quality, allows for personalization and minimize delivery variability, making it much easier to test which messages get the most responses.
+Furthermore, using voicemail drop for sales reps to select from a library of pre-recorded voicemail messages ensures higher quality, allows for personalization and minimizes delivery variability, making it much easier to test which message get the most positive response.

-- Build a longer/lengthy message vs. a short and sweet message
+- Test a longer message vs. a short and sweet message

 - Start with a question or introducing your name and company